isaudits/docker-empire/README.md

 ## Description
 We decided to roll our own because:
-- Official docker image was broken
+- Official docker image does not have ARM support
-- Full dependency functionality
 - Use kali rolling since we already use this image elsewhere
 - Add in ttyd option for launching a web service with an Empire client terminal